Environmental manager: job description

 - liaising with regulatory bodies such as the Environment Agency

-Most environmental managers are employed by consultancies, higher education institutions, utilities and civil engineering/construction companies, government agencies, local government departments and processing/manufacturing companies.
+Most environmental managers are employed by higher education institutions, utilities and construction companies, government agencies, local government departments and processing/manufacturing companies.

-To become an environmental manager it is usually necessary to possess a degree or higher national diploma (HND) in a subject such as energy engineering, environmental health, environmental sciences/management, biosciences, applied science, engineering, or physics.
-A relevant postgraduate qualification can be advantageous, as can experience of initiating and managing projects and/or supervising others.
+To become an environmental manager it is usually necessary to possess a degree or higher national diploma (HND) in an environment-related subject – which could include engineering, environmental health, environmental sciences/management, biosciences, applied science, physics or geography.
+A relevant postgraduate qualification can be advantageous, as can experience of initiating and managing projects.